mraym/kodify-chat/README.md

 I couldn't finish and now I have to go to Seville :(

+Had trouble with:

+- Once second user replies to the chat, all chat bubbles turn green

 The main files are:

 For the React client app: